 4. Freak Yourself Out on a Ghost Tour

-First founded some 300 years ago, in 1718, New Orleans has had a long history of death and intrigue.
+First founded some 300 years ago, in 1718, New Orleans has had more than its fair share of death and intrigue.
 Whether it’s shanghaied sailors, mysterious vampires, or gory unsolved murders, New Orleans has a long and sordid history.
 One of the best ways to get to know the history of the French Quarter is on a spooky (and delightfully corny) ghost tour!

 5. Or a Voodoo Tour